 We ensure that, in line with the Special Educational Needs’ Code of Practice, a child centred, outcomes based approach underpins the work we do with students with additional needs and these are outlined in our

-If you are concerned about your child’s learning or progress in a particular subject, you can contact in the first instance their subject teacher, tutor or the relevant Deputy Headteacher (Key stage 3 or Key stage 4).
+If you are concerned about your child’s learning or progress in a particular subject, you can contact in the first instance their subject teacher or tutor.

 If the concerns are in regard to learning need please contact the Special Educational Needs Co-coordinator (SENCo)directly.

 For more information on local services and support available for families including children and young people with special educational needs or disabilities please view the Local Offer website.
 Should you wish to contact them their email address for enquiries and feedback is: firstname.lastname@example.org or telephone 020 8547 4722 for enquires.

 PDF’s of two AfC info leaflets are available below

 Parent carer forums are local groups of parents and carers of children and young people with disabilities who work alongside local authorities, education, health and other service providers to ensure the services they plan, commission, deliver and monitor meet the needs of children and families.
 They also offer support and advice to families from a parent point of view.

 SEND Family Voices (SFV) provides this service for Kingston and Richmond.